 Anderson dares you to answer, “Who are you?
 What gets you going?
 What authors do you love?
 Who do you want to be?
 What gets you mad, happy, passionate—what turns you on?”
 Have the courage to share who you are.

 “The thinking is, ‘If I find a great monologue, or the perfect song, they will think I am great doing it.’
 Your job is not to show me a great monologue or song,” says Davis-Reed, “Your job is to use the material to show me you.”

 Are you ready to talk about your pieces and take a redirect?
-Mackenzie-Wood has been auditioning students at Carnegie Mellon for 15 years, and she will be on tour this year.
+Mackenzie-Wood has been auditioning students at Carnegie Mellon for over 15 years.
 Her reminder to young actors: “Be prepared to answer specific questions about the play and the monologue.”
 Be ready to thoughtfully answer, “What just happened before you begin this speech?
 Where have you come from?
 Who are you talking to, and why you are saying these words?
 Know the speech so well that if we ask you to make an adjustment to the piece, it will not throw your concentration.
 We are looking for flexibility and the actor’s ability to play and take direction.”

 There may be a little small talk at the top designed to subdue nerves and create dialog.
 Rice appreciates “availability and openness right off the bat.
 Keep it basic in your introduction of your name and pieces.
 Messing up the title of your pieces is OK as long as you are relaxed about it.”
 Allow them to see who you are, and maintain some humor about it.